 - Razer Kraken X

 Although the price is reasonable, the Treblab Z2 headphones are packed with great functionality.
 Thick, comfy earpads complete the fairly respectable active noise cancellation, improved by a pleasantly sturdy audio performance.
 Definitely, if you’re on a tight budget, the Z2 headphones are right up your alley.

-The Treblab Z2 use Bluetooth 5.0 for good connection stability up to 33 feet.
+The Treblab Z2 uses Bluetooth 5.0 for good connection stability up to 33 feet.

-With the AptX codec, the Treblab Z2 promise to deliver CD-like audio quality.
+With the AptX codec, the Treblab Z2 promises to deliver CD-like audio quality.

 T-Quiet ANC technology

-The Treblab Z2’s active noise cancelling lessens external noises, so you can focus only on your music and workout routines.
+The Treblab Z2’s active noise canceling lessens external noises, so you can focus only on your music and workout routines.